reflex33/Linear-Algebra-Library/README.md

 3. Add a class for vector/vector3d?
 Benefits: strong typing.
 Detriments: lots of extra code.

 ## Changelog
+### 2015.07.06
+Changed copy out/in properties to new have a seperate copy property so behavior is better documented

 ### 2015.06.16
 Added a collection of points class, including centroid and bounding box calculations